dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 ### TypeScript Interfaces

-Interfaces, on TypeScript, enable developers to perform type checking during compile time.
-That is, using an interface makes the TypeScript compiler check if the variable in question fills the contract (have the structure) defined by the interface.
-As occurs on other programming languages, interfaces do not require an object to have exactly the same structure as defined by the interface.
-To be considered valid, objects can have any shape, as long as they define the functions and properties required by the interface.
+Interfaces, on TypeScript, exist to perform type checking during compile time.
+That is, using an interface makes the TypeScript compiler check if variables fill the contract (have the structure) defined by the interface.
+As occurs on other programming languages, TypeScript do not require an object to have the exact same structure as defined by the interface.
+To be considered valid, objects can have any shape as long as they define the functions and properties required by the interface that they implement.

-For example, let's say that we want to trigger an email whenever a `Task` or a `Story` is marked as completed.
-Instead of creating two different functions to deal with each type in separately we can define an interface called `Completable` as follows:
+For example, let's say that we want to trigger an email whenever a `Task` or `Story` is marked as completed.
+Instead of creating two different functions to deal with each type in separately, we can define an interface to represent completable items.
+To practice, let's create a file called `completable.ts` in the `./src` directory with the following source code:

 ```typescript
 export interface Completable {